OpenDSA/OpenDSA/RST/source/Development/ListADT.rst

 Using this notation, the empty list would appear as :math:`\langle \rangle`.

-Before selecting a list implementation, a program designer should first consider what basic operations the implementation must support.
+What basic operations do we want our lists to support?
 Our common intuition about lists tells us that a list should be able to grow and shrink in size as we insert and remove elements.
 We should be able to insert and remove elements from anywhere in the list.
 We should be able to gain access to any element's value,